AltheriaOrg/VERTIgO-docs/docs/general/installation.md

 4. Right click on the **Update PC EESP Configuration.ps1** file
 5. Follow the instruction inside the black or white window.

 This will create a new file in the same folder called **config.txt**.
-Copy this file to the headset
+Copy this file to the headset using Windows Explorer to:

+`Quest 2/Internal Storage/Android/data/com.AltheriaSolutions.XXXXXX/files`

+*Names can vary depending on you language settings.